Woman working on a laptop

 4. Expressive Communication Style

-An Expressive Communication Style is focused on social interactions and creating an enjoyable atmosphere.
-People with an Expressive Communication Style like to move fast and have fun.
+An Expressive Communication style is focused on social interactions and creating an enjoyable atmosphere.
+People with an Expressive Communication style like to move fast and have fun.

 Expressive Communicators typically…